-Report the types of information routinely provided to victims using Tribal Governments funds by checking all that apply.
+Report the types of information routinely provided to victims using ICJR Program funds by checking all that apply.

+- Available resources

+- The legal process

+- How to obtain/enforce a no-contact order

+- Status of case

+- Sentencing/probation conditions

-For example, if the Tribal Governments Program-funded probation and offender monitoring staff explain the legal process to every victim they support, as well as provide regular case status updates to them, the grantee would check off "The legal process" and "Status of case."
+If the Tribal Governments Program-funded probation and offender monitoring staff explain the legal process to every victim they support, as well as provide regular case status updates to them, the grantee would check off "The legal process" and "Status of case."